MysteryPancake/Houdini-Fun/Vexember.md

 If only there was a better way.
 Turns out there is!
 With SDFs, you get a [perfect circle out of the box](https://www.shadertoy.com/view/3ltSW2).

 How is this possible?
 Simple!
 We don't use triangles.
-Instead we use distances, more exactly the distance from us to the nearest object.
+Instead we use distances, more precisely the distance from us to the nearest object.

 <img src="./images/vexemberd.png" width="400">